Familiar restrictions for fireworks display address safety, traffic, parking

 “Riverfest brings thousands of people to the riverfront and other locations with a view of the river,” Valenti said.
 “We ask for everyone’s patience as they navigate the pedestrian-filled roadways.
 Our goal is to have a fun and safe event so patrons can return for years to come.”

 The Covington Police Command Center for what’s called the Western & Southern/WEBN Fireworks will be located once again at the Northern Kentucky Convention Center, at the corner of Madison Avenue and Rivercenter Boulevard.

 To help people with disabilities access the Impact Area, police will have a cart and driver on site.
 People who need this service should contact the Command Center at (859) 760-7018 when they arrive Sunday.

 The fireworks display starts at 9 p.m.
-For more information about the display and the corresponding events in Cincinnati, see HERE.
+For more information about the display and the corresponding events in Cincinnati, see Western & Southern/ WEBN Fireworks.

 - All streets north of East Fourth Street from Madison Avenue to the Licking River will be closed to vehicular traffic at 6 p.m.

-- The Roebling Suspension Bridge and the Clay Wade Bailey Bridge will be closed to all traffic beginning at 6 p.m.
+- The Roebling Suspension Bridge will close at 6 p.m. to both vehicles and pedestrians.
+The Clay Wade Bailey Bridge will close to vehicles at 6 p.m. and pedestrians at 8 p.m.

 - The Fourth Street Bridge to Newport will close at 8 p.m.